Vehonaattorit/VEHOGO/README.md

 We have also used Google Places Autocomplete API to give our application the type-ahead-search behavior.
 The autocomplete service can match on full words and substrings, resolving place names, addresses, and codes.
 Applications can therefore send queries as the user types, to provide on-the-fly place predictions. <a href="https://developers.google.com/maps/documentation/places/web-service/autocomplete">Read more...
 </a>

+## Testing

+As your codebase expands, small errors and edge cases you don’t expect can cascade into larger failures.
+Bugs lead to bad user experience and ultimately, business losses.
+One way to prevent fragile programming is to test your code before releasing it into the wild.

+Testing helps you uncover these mistakes and verifies that your code is working.
+Perhaps even more importantly, testing ensures that your code continues to work in the future as you add new features, refactor the existing ones, or upgrade major dependencies of your project. <a href="https://reactnative.dev/docs/testing-overview">Read more...</a>

+### Cypress

+In this project, we have used Cypress as our testing platform.
+With Cypress, you can Run End to End tests.
+It checks whether a web application works as expected or not. <a href="https://www.browserstack.com/dg/cypress-testing?utm_source=google&utm_medium=cpc&utm_campaign=Search-NB-CypressTesting-TestKeywords-EMEA-Automate-CL&utm_adgroup=Cypress-End-to-End-Testing&utm_keyword=%2Bcypress%20%2Bend%20%2Bto%20%2Bend%20%2Btesting&utm_matchtype=b&gclid=Cj0KCQjwsqmEBhDiARIsANV8H3bT1GEoovqozRxwtsGSaWFry6alc8JLfeA5a_BY0od8Gvvl_J4uTLcaAvikEALw_wcB">Read more...<a>

 ## Installation

 Assuming that you have [Node 12 LTS](https://nodejs.org/en/download/) or greater installed, you can use npm to install the Expo CLI command-line utility: